LAL-project/treebank-parser/README.md

 Optional interesting parameters:

-- `--laldebug`: execute the program using the debug compilation of LAL.
+- `--lal`: execute the program using the debug compilation of LAL.
 - `--verbose l`: set the level of verbosity of the program; the higher the value, the more messages the application will output.
 These messages are of X kinds:
 	- `CRITICAL` error messages (always displayed),
 	- `ERROR` messages (always displayed),